Academic year 2023/24

 Areas of learning

-In 2022/23, gross motor skills was the early learning goal (ELG) with the highest percentage of children at the expected level, whilst writing was the lowest, with a difference of over 20 percentage points between the two.
-Again, this pattern is unchanged from 2021/22.
+In 2023/24, across the 17 early learning goals (ELGs), the pattern remained very similar to 2022/23; gross motor skills still had the highest percentage of children at the expected level, whilst writing still had the lowest, a difference of 20 percentage points.

 Good level of development by child characteristics

-A higher percentage of children with English as their first language had a good level of development than those with English as an additional language.
-Between 2021/22 and 2022/23, the difference remained fairly stable.
+A higher percentage of children with English as their first language had a good level of development in 2023/24 than those with English as an additional language.
+However, compared with the other characteristics, the difference, which narrowed for the second consecutive year, was smaller.

 71.9